MetaSolutionsAB/entrystore.js/README.md

     es.getEntry(entryURI).then(function(entry) {
     });

 Finally we want to do something with the loaded entry.
 In this example we just fetch the metadata object of the entry and find the first value with the dcterms:title property:

-    alert("Loaded entry with title: "+entry.getMetadata().findFirstValue(null, "http://purl.org/dc/terms/title"));
+    alert("Loaded entry with title: "+entry.getMetadata().findFirstValue(null, "dcterms:title"));

 All taken together and packaged into a minimal HTML file the example looks like the following: